heckermanmajo/kek_lang/readme.md

 It is very wow.

 ## Main Features
+- very-very static
 - scope-based compiler rules
 - assignment-conditionals
 - local & const type modifiers
 - traits
 - struct and methods
+- not a bunch of shit-features

 ## Zen of KEK

+- Every well-intentioned feature will be abused, so have few of them
-- Don't add a feature to the language if it is a function call.
+- Don't add a feature to the language if it can be a function call.
-- Don't add a feature to the language if it is a trait.
+- Don't add a feature to the language if it can be a trait.
+- Don't add a feature to the language if it can be just type.
-- Don't add a feature to the language if the feature is requested by bozos.
+- Don't add a feature to the language if it is feature is requested by bozos.
 - Especially if you are the bozo.
+- If having lots of comments is retarded - we love to be retarded.
+Comment your fucking code you fucking fucker!
 - Static analysis is king, therefore less dynamic features are king.
 - Set Your datastructures in perfect order before you criticize the language.
 - Local is nice.